cucumber-ltd/cucumber.io/README.md

 ## Why did you make it so complicated?!

 Well.
-We wanted to be able to migrate the website one page at a time from the old Heroku app over to Squarespace.
-Using this proxy allows us to choose what content is delivered by what back-end.
-It's like Cloudflare's page rules, only we have much more control over them.
+We wanted to keep everyone on the same domain, but have choices about the best services to use for the content.
+You can get these features with Cloudflare's enterprise plan, but that was beyond our budget.

 ## Testing